christian130/docs/v20.1/developer-guide-overview.md

 ---
-title: Overview
+title: Developer Guide Overview
-summary: An overview of the CockroachDB Developer Guide
+summary: An overview of common tasks that come up as you build an application on CockroachDB
 toc: true
 ---

-Something someting you need to connect your application to a database, and get good performance, and be happy and stuff.
+This guide will show you how to do common tasks that come up as you build an application that runs on top of CockroachDB.

-This guide will show you how to get your application working with CockroachDB as the data store.
+Each of the common tasks below is written to help you get your job done.
+For some tasks, there will be links to more detailed reference information as needed.

-## Table of Contents
+## Common Tasks

 - [Connect to the Database](connect-to-the-database.html)
 - [Insert Data](insert-data.html)